TheTrustProjectCode/London_2016/README.md

 https://github.com/TheTrustProjectChallenge/London_2016

-If you're not familiar with pull requests, get a free github account and ask us to invite you to our team.
-You can create a directory and edit information using your browser.
+If you're not familiar with pull requests, get a free github account and ask us to invite you to our team and create a  directory for you.
+You can then add files using your browser.